Skip to content

 Carry-forward, caps and when to force leave

 A 30-day cap with monthly accrual gives the SME visibility.
 The leave register flags employees approaching the cap two or three months out, so the manager can schedule the leave or arrange encashment while there’s still time to act.
-Without a cap, balances drift up to 60-90 days, the year-end provision balloons, and encashment on departure turns into a cash event nobody budgeted for.
+Without a cap, leave accumulation goes unchecked — balances drift into a second and third year’s worth of entitlement, the year-end provision balloons, and encashment on departure turns into a cash event nobody budgeted for.
 That last one tends to surprise founders the most.

 For an employee with AED 6,000 basic salary and 15 unused days, the encashment is 6,000 ÷ 30 × 15 = AED 3,000.